Our Favorite Things to Do in Autumn

 There is nothing like a few days of brisk temps to make you long for warm waters to soak in.
 Tuscany is the natural solution to pampering yourself.
 Surround by all this natural beauty, great masterpieces and artists, monumental architecture and a a rich history of conquests, the region is also incredibly popular for its natural warm pools, and a culture of caring for the body as well as the mind.
-This is probably the reason why two of the larget and most popular Wellness events are held in Montecatini and Versilia Tuscany.
-Click here for a program of events.
+This is probably the reason why two of the larger and most popular Wellness events are held in Montecatini and Versilia Tuscany.

 Just outside the city center of Florence you can find Asmana with their large outdoor pool and a full calendar of activities.
 Or if you are traveling the countryside, there are many options from Montecatini, Gambassi Terme to Chianciano Term near Chiusi.

 The beginning of fall signals the return indoors for many, including the musical and theater world.
 Gone are the outdoor stages that encouraged you to linger and watch the stars, in fact the evening temps will probably have you looking for a heater or a fireplace to warm your hands.

 Florence alone boasts of more than 20 theaters open to the public, and its newest addition, "The Opera di Firenze” is specifically designed to take opera, theater and music to the next level.
 A program filled with international names (ROBERT TREVIÑO, XǓ ZHŌNG & JURAJ VALČUHA), festivals like that of Belcanto and opera (SEMIRAMIDE & LA BOHÈME)